LukeWalter/cs2261-grading-suite/README.md

 │   ├── README.md (You are here!)
 ```

-You can put them in a different spot if you want, but it would make the next step harder as it would likely require you to
+You can put them in a different spot if you want, but it would make the next steps harder as it would likely require you to
 get that folder's absolute filepath.

 ### 2. Download ZIP submissions from Canvas into your base folder